 When fate brings ten strangers from all over the US under one roof, it doesn’t take them long to realize that it is not just a coincidence.
 Their birthdays are the same.
 When they start getting killed one by one, they begin to wonder if the killer is among them.

 I know it sounds as if I’ve spoiled the plot for everyone.
 Trust me; you are in for a huge surprise.
 It’s not your typical serial killer movie where the victims fell prey to the killer one by one.
 There is much more at stake.

-The plot surrounds 8 friends gathered together at a dinner party.
+The plot of revolves around eight friends gathered together at a dinner party.
 When a comet passes by Earth, they begin experiencing some sort of weird time-travelling phenomena, changing their lives forever.
 It’s a bit too subtle to describe is concisely in words.
-You have to experience it first hand, and probably more than once to get some sort of idea as to what’s going on,
+You have to experience it first hand, and probably more than once to get some sort of idea as to what’s going on, Coherence

 Although, plot isn’t as flawless as some other ‘’Primer” and “Inception”, its till would compel you to think about the endless directions one’s fate could take them to.
 You might have to watch it more than once to get the hang of everything.
 It’s well worth the time, though.

 A young boy falls in love with a girl from royal family.
 They know that there love can’t last long.
 When they are forcibly separated from each other, the boy goes on to become a successful magician.
 Years later, he comes back to save his lady and steal her away from prince using magic and illusion.
 Is everything what it looks like?
 Is it an illusion?